costacoz/elements_home_assignment/README.md

 If the image is greater than that, then it is resized respecting the aspect ratio.

 ## How image caching is implemented
-In this project image caching is done by avoiding downloading of image multiple time.
+Image caching is done by avoiding downloading of image multiple time.

 There is an `processed_images` dict variable that contains image urls as a key and processed image (converted to base64 and optimized for mobile) as a value.

 ## Application structure
+Image and CSV files computations are carried out to `helper.py` helper classes for structuring and readability puproses.

 ## Performance

 ## Working in DTAP
 There are 4 branches in this repository: